 Even in cases where the problem seems trivial, or indeed actually isn’t a problem, being graceful in the way you try and offer solutions goes a long way to helping a customer realise you aren’t out to get them.

-It should go without saying that if you have caused the problem for a customer, then it is your responsibility to swallow your pride and apologise.
+It should go without saying that if you have caused a problem for a customer, then it is your responsibility to swallow your pride and apologise.

 Be calm, be sympathetic, and be apologetic.
 You might have made a genuine mistake in a service, but if you yell back the customer isn’t going to care.